To become a licensed contractor in Michigan, there are a few requirements you must meet. You must:

 Why It Is a Great Time to Be a Michigan Contractor

 The state of Michigan is starting to see a revival in its construction industry, thanks in large part to the rebirth of its biggest city.
 When Detroit went bankrupt, the entire state of Michigan felt the effects.
 But now that Detroit is making a comeback, there is plenty of work for contractors to engage in.
 As the city starts to grow, so do the suburbs.
-Residential and commercial construction are on the rise in Michigan, and there are plenty of ambitious contractors moving into the area to get involved in the economic boom.
+Residential and commercial construction is on the rise in Michigan, and there are plenty of ambitious contractors moving into the area to get involved in the economic boom.

 If you live in Michigan and want to become a contractor or if you are from outside of Michigan and want to take part in the growing amount of new work, then you will need to get your Michigan contractor’s license.
 The process is not complex, but it is essential that you take each step of the process seriously and do your best to become a licensed Michigan contractor.
 The work is available throughout the state of Michigan, and all you need to do to grab your piece of that growing economic pie is to get licensed.